A model modular home resting on some floor plans

 The Company

-The company assembles prefab homes in the Netherlands in less than one day and then ships them to you.
+The company assembles prefab houses in the Netherlands in less than one day and then ships them to you.

 The House

-If you need a modular home sooner than later, the Modal 01 by Modal could be your next house.
+If you need a modern prefab home sooner than later, the Modal 01 by Modal could be your next house.
 The company promises a livable home ready within six months.

 Courtesy of Modal